liu431/Coding-Exercises/SQL and Database/Data Warehouse.md

 * Data virtualization is read-only DDBMS (distributed database management system).

 ### Data Warehousing Architecture

+#### Business Analysis Framework
+* Top-down view: allows the selection of relevant information needed for a data warehouse.
+* Data source view: presents the information being captured, stored, and managed by the operational system.
+* Data warehouse view: includes the fact tables and dimension tables.
+It represents the information stored inside the data warehouse.
+* Business query view : view of the data from the viewpoint of the end-user

+#### Three-Tier Architecture
+* Bottom Tier − the data warehouse database server.
+It is the relational database system.
+We use the back end tools and utilities to feed data into the bottom tier by performing the Extract, Clean, Load, and refresh functions.

+* Middle Tier − the OLAP Server that can be implemented in either of the following ways.

+  - By Relational OLAP (ROLAP): an extended relational database management system; maps the operations on multidimensional data to standard relational operations.

+  - By Multidimensional OLAP (MOLAP) model: directly implements the multidimensional data and operations.

+* Top-Tier - the front-end client layer; holds the query tools and reporting tools, analysis tools and data mining tools.

 #### Centralized Data Warehouse
 * Use single database; One stop shopping for data to support business decisions
 * Hostorical challenges: technology, work processes